rmviscom/policies-procedures/OP-010 Estimate Number.md

-{% hint style="info" %}

 # Purpose

 To establish an estimate number for a project for document, information, and expenditure tracking purposes.
-Z

-{% endhint %}

-{% hint style="info" %}

 # Responsibility

 Preconstruction Manager/Estimator

-{% endhint %}

-# Estimate Number
+# Policy

 1. The Preconstruction Manager/Estimator will request an estimate number (with the agreement of the OM responsible for the project) via Unanet by following [OP-010.1 Estimate Number Request Procedure](file:///Users/ginnyfowler/Downloads/OP-010.1%20Estimate%20Number%20Request%20Procedure.pdf).